pmfon/keychain-tool/README.md

 # keychain-tool
-A Keychain wrapper written in Swift.
+A (minimal) Keychain wrapper written in Swift.
+This should be modified and extended to fit your needs.